Murder of Ankita Bhandari: Investigation

 Appeals from the local administration and the Chief Minister of Uttrakhand Pushkar Singh Dhami were made in which he called the incident 'unfortunate'.
-Dhami assured the family that the trial would be held in a fast-track court and the strictest punishment will be given to the accused.
-Singh however alleges that he was put under undue pressure from the administration and Ankita's mother was forcibly hospitalised to prevent consultation.
-The body was cremated, without letting Ankita's mother see her for the last time.
+Dhami assured the family that the trial would be held in a fast-track court and the strictest punishment would be given to the accused.
+Singh, however, alleges that he was put under undue pressure from the administration, and Bhandari's mother was forcibly hospitalised to prevent consultation.
+The body was cremated without letting Bhandari's mother see her for the last time.

-On 25 September 2022, Ankita's last rites were performed by her family members at the NIT Ghat of Srinagar.
+On 25 September 2022, Bhandari's last rites were performed by her family members at the NIT ghat of Srinagar.
 There was the presence of a large number of people at the funeral ground.
-Many leading politicians from the state including Tirath Singh Rawat, a sitting Member of Parliament and former Chief Minister of Uttarakhand, and Rajendra Bhandari, Congress MLA from Badrinath expressed grief.
+Many leading politicians from the state, including Tirath Singh Rawat, a sitting Member of Parliament and former Chief Minister of Uttarakhand, and Rajendra Bhandari, Congress MLA from Badrinath, expressed grief.

-However, groups of locals on social media and the father of the victim moved High Court to ensure probe by CBI.
-In December 2022, the police filed a 500 page chargesheet against the three accused.
-In May 2023 it was alleged by the parents and some social workers that Ankita was raped before her murder by Saurabh Bhaskar.
+However, groups of locals on social media and the father of the victim moved the High Court to ensure a probe by the CBI.
+In December 2022, the police filed a 500-page charge sheet against the three accused.
+In May 2023, it was alleged by the parents and some social workers that Bhandari was raped before her murder by Bhaskar.

-An SIT was formed by the police to investigate the case.
-Under arrest by the STI, the three accused — Pulkit Arya, resort manager Saurabh Bhaskar, and assistant manager Ankit Gupta — were booked under the IPC for murder, kidnapping or abducting with intent secretly and wrongfully to confine person and causing disappearance of evidence of offense or giving false information to screen offender.
+A special investigative team (SIT) was formed by the police to investigate the case.
+Under arrest by the SIT, the three accused were charged with murder, kidnapping or abducting with intent secretly and wrongfully to confine a person, and causing disappearance of evidence of offense or giving false information to screen the offender.

-In March 2023, the main accused Pulkit Arya — son of a former BJP Minister in the State government led by Trivendra Singh Rawat — was booked for murder, molestation and immoral trafficking along with molestation, while Bhaskar and Gupta were charged for murder and hiding the evidences.
+In March 2023, Arya was booked for murder, molestation, and immoral trafficking along with molestation, while Bhaskar and Gupta were charged for murder and hiding the evidence.

 Demolition of Vanantra Resort

-In December 2023, While testifying in the court, JCB driver Deepak said that he had operated the JCB to bulldoze Vanantra Resort on the instructions of the then Sub-Collector and Bharatiya Janata Party (BJP) MLA, Renu Bisht, to destroy evidence.
+In December 2023, while testifying in the court, JCB driver Deepak said that he had operated a JCB to bulldoze Vanantra Resort on the instructions of the then Sub-Collector and Bharatiya Janata Party (BJP) MLA, Renu Bisht, to destroy evidence.

-Deepak claims he was called twice on September 23, 2022, to raze parts of the Vanantra Resort.
-The first time the demolition was carried out under the then sub-divisional magistrate & Renu Bisht.
+Deepak claims he was called twice on 23 September 2022 to raze parts of the Vanantra Resort.
+The first time the demolition was carried out under the then sub-divisional magistrate Renu Bisht.
 He claimed that on the instructions of the SDM and in the presence of other officials, he razed the gate and the boundary wall of the resort, and then left for Haridwar.